raindropio/help/docs/integrations/third-party-apps/index.md

 ## One Click Save to Raindrop.io
-Many RSS Readers support configuring custom share option in they user-interface.
+Many RSS Readers support configuring custom share option in their user-interface.
 You can configure one click save to Raindrop.io using this special URL:

 `https://app.raindrop.io/add?link=${url}&title=${title}`